Poor Quality Consultants:

 Red Flags for Poor Quality Consultants

-To help you identify poor quality consultants, we’ve put together some easily identifiable red flags.
+To help you identify poor-quality consultants, we’ve put together some easily identifiable red flags.
 When reviewing a candidate for your company, you should utilize caution if you encounter any of these red flags and inquire further about their relevance to the position you are hiring for.

 Poor Employment History